 And then make sure people are actually using the stories.
 Build a system so that when someone encounters a great story, they know what to do with it.
 This is an awesome way to scale digital content marketing, especially when you’re managing hundreds or even thousands of stories.

-Content atomization ensures that when a piece of content gets produced, its usefulness isn’t restricted to that sole piece.
-Instead, every piece of content can get repurposed for videos, emails, podcasts, social media posts, blog round-up posts, and much more.
+Content atomization ensures that you’ll get much more mileage out of each piece of content you produce.
+Repurpose content for videos, emails, podcasts and social media posts that all support your SEO blog strategy.
 For example, let’s say you produce a white paper, data-backed and complete with fascinating internal and industry research.
 Not only can you create 20 versions of this same white paper to address 20 different verticals; you can also atomize the content into video, infographics, blog posts, presentations, reports, PR-related editorial pitches, and more.

 Oh, and those fascinating stats you uncovered?
 Put those into a separate section of your story database so people can use them across departments for as long as they stay relevant.